koira

 FAQ

-Does Perplexity use Google's index or its own?
+Does Perplexity use Google's index, or does it crawl independently?

-How often should I update content to stay in Perplexity's freshness window?
+How often should I update existing content to stay indexed by Perplexity?

 Find KOIRA on